microsoft/react-native-windows-samples/website/versioned_docs/version-0.60/view-managers.md

 }
 ```

-After that we add the .h and.cpp files:
+After that we add the .h and .cpp files:

-*ReactPackageProvider.h*
+`ReactPackageProvider.h`
 ```cpp
 #pragma once
 #include "ReactPackageProvider.g.h"